CSpanias/SecHeaders/headers/content-type/README.md

 # PoC

 > `Content-Type` (and `X-Content-Type-Options`) apply to the resource that the browser fetches, not the HTML page that references it. `victim.html` is just an HTML document that contains `<script src="/script.js"></script>`.
-When the browser parses it it issues a separate HTTP request for `/script.js`.
+When the browser parses it, it issues a separate HTTP request for `/script.js`.
 The decision to *execute this response as JS or not* is made using the headers on the `/script.js` response.

 This PoC is simple: a victim page loads `/script.js`.
 The server intentionally serves `/script.js` with the wrong `Content-Type` (`text/plain`).
 Depending on the browser and sniffing rules, you may or may not see the script execute; adding `X-Content-Type-Options: nosniff` will instruct modern browsers not to sniff (and thus prevent the JS execution if the declared type is not a script type).

-> Note: browsers vary in sniffing behavior.
-For the clearest demo, use fetch() or navigation evidence (but this PoC keeps it simple: a script that calls console.log + alert).

 1. Serve with correct `Content-Type`, confirm the header’s value, and load the page.
 The JS file should be executed: